FRC4564/Xbox/README.md

 xbox.py
 =======

-Python class to support reading xbox 360 controller input under Linux.
+Python class to support reading xbox 360 wired and wireless controller input under Linux.
 Makes it easy to get real-time input from controller buttons, analog sticks and triggers.
 Built and tested on RaspberryPi running Raspbian.

 Requires that xboxdrv be installed first: